AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-jumpseat.md

   </tr>
   <tr>
    <td role="rowheader"><strong>Access level configurations*</strong></td>
-   <td> <p> You must be a Workfront administrator.
-For information on Workfront administrators, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> </td>
+   <td> <p> You must be a [!DNL Workfront] administrator.
+For information on [!DNL Workfront] administrators, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> </td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Prerequisites

 Before you begin, you must

-* Add and activate Workfront as an application in JumpSeat.
+* Add and activate [!DNL Workfront] as an application in JumpSeat.
 For more information, see [How To Add Or Delete An Application](https://support.jumpseat.io/article/how-to-add-an-application/).

 ## Configure the JumpSeat integration